 Health and safety in the oil and gas industry

-The oil and gas industry is explicitly engaged in the extraction of hydrocarbons from the subsoil to treat it, generate a commercial product, and finally, distribute it.
+The oil and gas industry involves the extraction of hydrocarbons from the subsoil to treat it, generate a commercial product, and finally, distribute it.

 In the different operations carried out in the drilling fields, flow stations, refineries, tank farms, and even in the transport sector, workers are always in contact with different toxic and volatile substances, which pose serious threats to the health and safety of employees.